 Recommended Best Computerized Telescopes Individually Reviewed

-The Celestron NexStar 6SE is even better than its smaller sibling.
+The Celestron NexStar 6SE is even better than its smaller sibling, the 5SE.
 Along with a slightly larger, steady, well-built mount and the same water-white corrector glass, XLT coatings, and accessory capability, the 6SE boasts an extra inch of aperture, a smaller secondary mirror, and the ability to use 2” accessories or an f/6.3 focal reducer without any vignetting, enabling a wider field of view.

 Overall, a very good choice for the beginner or experienced astronomer.

 4. Sky-Watcher 8″ Flextube SynScan Collapsible Dobsonian GoTo – Choice in $1400-$1700

 8” of aperture is enough to start showing you a lot of interesting things previously impossible with a smaller instrument: There are hundreds and hundreds of galaxies, resolution in a dozen or two globular clusters, and planetary nebulae littering the sky.
 Neptune’s moon Triton is relatively easy to see (it’s near-impossible with a 6″), and you may even be able to hunt for Uranus’ moons.